GenEditID/GenEditID.github.io/testing.md

 ### :two: Download and prepare fastq files

-Download the public fastq files:
+While waiting for the submission spreadsheet to load, open a new terminal and download the public fastq files.
+Don't forget to activate conda's environment using `conda activate geneditid` before merging the reads.
 ```
 cd ~/GenEditID/
 ./scripts/get_data_SRP198941_SLX15021_GEP00005.sh